Bobbie vs. Kendamil Formula Comparison Guide

 - No Palm Oil: Neither Bobbie nor Kendamil Classic contains palm oil.

-- Lactose: Both formulas use lactose as their carbohydrate source and contain no added corn syrup or other added sugars.
+- Lactose: Both formulas use lactose as their carbohydrate source.

 - Milk Source: Kendamil’s milk source is Red Truck Dairy, a not-for-profit company that is the UK’s biggest farm and food assurance scheme.
-They developed standards based on best practices and legislation that cover animal welfare, food safety, traceability and environmental protection.
+They developed standards based on best practices and legislation that cover animal welfare, food safety, traceability, and environmental protection.

 - Type Of Milk: Kendamil uses whole milk while Bobbie uses nonfat milk.